Hi. I’m the Fauxmartha.

 You’re a designer by day?

 Yep and I love it!
 I’ve worked at several different firms over the past five years, gleaning as much knowledge and skill as possible.
 As of October 2012, I made the switch to working for myself and opened Wooden Spoons Kitchen with my friend Erin.
 We define brands, design blogs, and develop websites.
 Of course, we went with a food inspired name.
-We love food just as much as good design.
+We love good food just as much as good design.

 Do you take on sponsored posts and giveaways?

 Blogging is my hobby and one of my favorite pastimes.
 But buying ingredients and cooking up storm can get expensive.
 (Side note: we eat everything I make, so nothing goes to waste unless it’s absolutely awful, which means you wont see it on here.)
-So you’ll see some advertising in the sidebar as well as some Amazon affiliate links within posts.
+You’ll see some advertising in the sidebar as well as some Amazon affiliate links within posts.
 From time to time, you may see some sponsored posts, which will be clearly noted within the post.
 But you have my word, I only talk about products I actually use, which I tend to do naturally, compensation or not.